Seabird: Adaptations to life at sea

 Seabirds have made numerous adaptations to living on and feeding in the sea.
 Wing morphology has been shaped by the niche in which an individual species or family has evolved, so that looking at a wing's shape and loading can tell a scientist about its life feeding behaviour.
-Longer wings and low wing loading are typical of more pelagic species, while diving species have shorter wings.
+Longer wings and low wing loading are typical of more pelagic species, while diving species have shorter wings and high wind loading.
 Species such as the wandering albatross, which forage over huge areas of sea, have a reduced capacity for powered flight and are dependent on a type of gliding called dynamic soaring (where the wind deflected by waves provides lift) as well as slope soaring.
 Seabirds also almost always have webbed feet, to aid movement on the surface as well as assisting diving in some species.
 The Procellariiformes are unusual among birds in having a strong sense of smell, which is used to find widely distributed food in a vast ocean, and help distinguish familiar nest odours from unfamiliar ones.

 Cormorants, like this double-crested cormorant, have plumage that is partly wettable.
 This functional adaptation balances the competing requirement for thermoregulation against that of the need to reduce buoyancy.

 Salt glands are used by seabirds to deal with the salt they ingest by drinking and feeding (particularly on crustaceans), and to help them osmoregulate.
 The excretions from these glands (which are positioned in the head of the birds, emerging from the nasal cavity) are almost pure sodium chloride.